 Communication is closely linked to the technological, social, and cultural changes that are rapidly changing our world, making communication an essential area of study within the liberal arts.
-The Department of Communication Studies offers concentrations in Interpersonal/Intercultural Communication, Organizational Communication, and Public Relations, offering students a variety of ways to pursue their interests and career goals.
+The Department of Communication Studies offers concentrations in Relational Communication, Organizational Communication, and Strategic Communication, offering students a variety of ways to pursue their interests and career goals.

 The faculty in the Department of Communication are actively engaged in research and scholarship, innovative in our teaching, and strongly committed to the Lower Hudson Valley region through our advocacy and outreach efforts.
 Housed in the largest college on campus, the College of Liberal Arts and Sciences, the Department of Communication advances the mission of SUNY New Paltz and the SUNY System by working to deliver high-quality education, excel in discovery and innovation, model a culture of diversity and inclusion, and build pathways for the exchange of knowledge and opportunity between the state, the nation, and the world within our broad and important discipline while preparing our students for graduation.